 Will the Airline Honor These Fares?

-This is the $1 million question – or, perhaps more accurately, the $62 question.
+This is the million-dollar question – or, perhaps more accurately, the $62 question.

 Unfortunately, it's a mixed bag.
 The U.S. government no longer requires airlines to honor the mistake tickets they sell if they can prove the pricing was offered due to an error.
 Airlines can cancel the fare so long as they fully refund the cost of the ticket.